a-petr/a-petr.github.io/index.md

 <p>I obtained my Ph.D. degree in Mathematics from Vanderbilt University.
-My research interests are at the intersection of applied harmonic analysis and machine learning.
+My research interests are at the intersection of Mathematical Signal Processing and Machine Learning.
 I study approximation and representation capabilities of artificial neural networks, and problems related to the recovery of systems of signals under sparsity and other structural assumptions.
+Please, check the reseach page for more details.
 </p>

 I can be reached at `petrosyan@math.gatech.edu`.